Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_19/Lecture_19.md

 When communications are happening, you probably want to do something else, such as do some useful computation or issue other communications.

-This is called overlapping communications and computations.
+This is called overlapping communication and computation.

 ---
 class: middle